jshin49/fb-vision-bot/README.md

 # fb-vision-bot
 Facebook Messenger Bot that consumes Google Cloud Vision API and provides insights on images.

-@TODO: This bot will integrate the NLP platform Wit.ai or Api.ai with Facebook Messenger to provide a richer and smarter user experience.
+@TODO: This bot will integrate the NLP platform Api.ai with Facebook Messenger to provide a richer and smarter user experience.

 Features of Google Cloud Vision API are the following: